Dumbbell Bent Arm Lateral Raise

 Instructions

-• Stand with your feet shoulder-width apart, holding a dumbbell in each hand at your sides with your elbows bent at about 90 degrees.
+• Stand tall with your feet about hip width apart and hold a dumbbell in each hand at your sides, palms facing in.

-• Pause for a moment at the top of the movement to feel the contraction in your shoulder muscles.
+• Pause for a moment at the top without shrugging or leaning back.

 Tips & Tricks